 Now that I understood the problem and the resources that existed, it was time to actually rebuild our sales culture from home.

 For inside sales, we returned to the tried-and-true team-building exercise: contests.
 We challenged reps to see how many discovery meetings they could have in a week.
 The reps got cash prizes for every meeting set, and the top performer for each week got a bigger dollar amount.
 The entire team could see who was winning via the virtual leaderboard, because High Velocity Sales tracked our reps’ activities in real time.

 The reps liked the cash, but probably the biggest reward was bragging rights.
 In the office, we’d display the winners on screens across the sales floor.
 With everyone at home, we sent out links to those screens and celebrated the winners on team calls.
 As for me?
 I’ll consider all those calls and emails my reward!

-For field sellers, the culture of togetherness was crucial, and Quip brought people together.
+For field sellers, the culture of togetherness was crucial, and Salesforce Anywhere brought people together.
 Our sellers loved being able to have multiple people work on a document live, receiving automatic notifications about action items, and tracking the progress of their deals.
 That initial excitement made it easy to encourage sales reps to actually use the tool.
-In less than a month, we had 350 account plans in Quip and robust conversations taking place in the comments.
+In less than a month, we had 350 account plans in Salesforce Anywhere and robust conversations taking place on the platform.

 What I learned

 The most unexpected thing I learned through all of this was that process can feed culture, as much as culture feeds process.
 We worked hard to help our reps maintain their productivity and managed to recapture the magic of office life along the way.
 Process and tools to drive culture and business results?
 That is what sales ops is all about!